Shamim Ara: Tributes and honours

 She received tributes from several celebrities, including Resham, Humaima Malick, Nadeem, Ghulam Mohiuddin and Mustafa Qureshi, following her illness and passing.
 Actor Jawed Sheikh stated that she was "the kind of actress she was is hard to find", and considered her as "the finest of them all [actresses]" along with Nayyar Sultana.

 Pakistan National Council of Arts held an event in September 2016 to pay tribute to Ara.

 Artistry and legacy

 As a director, Ara didn't dwell on the real issues in her directorial projects and rely on formulaic filmmaking.
-According to screenwriter Vasay Chaudhry, Miss franchise was perhaps her most important contribution to Pakistani cinema, and he further noted that she knew exactly what the box office craved for and over the years, she mastered the commercial film formulae.
+According to screenwriter Vasay Chaudhry, Miss franchise was perhaps her most important contribution to the Pakistani cinema, and he further noted that she knew exactly what the box office craved for and over the years, she mastered the commercial film formulae.

 She was one of the few Pakistani actresses who transitioned into directing, and was the first one to took-on full time direction.
-Ara was referenced in 1973 film Khwab Aur Zindagi in a song as "Khud ko samajh rahi hai shayad Shamim Ara" ("She's probably trying to understand herself, Shamim Ara").
+Ara was referenced in 1973 film Khwab Aur Zindagi in the song as "Khud ko samajh rahi hai shayad Shamim Ara" ("She's probably trying to understand herself, Shamim Ara").
 In 1971, Ara was part of a Pakistani delegation to Sri Lanka, along with Waheed Murad and Noor Jehan, for a film festival.